mwszekely/preact-prop-helpers/README.md

 At each point during this, the `tabIndex` attribute of these elements is modified so that pressing the `Tab` key navigates in/out of the component as a whole, as opposed to trudging through every single item.
 This is the recommended accessability practice for elements that function like a Listbox or similar.

 It is perfectly fine for each tabbable element to also have "sub-tabbable" elements, like a list item that contains a checkbox or whatnot.
-Just remember to call `useRovingTabIndexChildProps` on *both* of those elements in that case, and be sure that it's `useRovingTabIndexChildProps` you're calling twice, and not `useRovingTabIndexChild` twice.
+In that case, the child should use `useListNavigationSiblingProps` (with the primary element just using `useListNavigationChildProps` as usual)

 ## `useElementSize`